 It's a rare thing for any first-time director's film to be nominated for — let alone win — a Golden Globe, but Jennifer Lee's debut movie, Frozen, did just that this year.
-The win was a meaningful one for Jennifer, who, by her own admission, took a "circuitous" route to the director's chair.
+The achievement was a meaningful one for Jennifer, who, by her own admission, took a "circuitous" route to the director's chair.
 She started her career in the world of literature, working in book publishing, before going to film school at Columbia and later landing a gig as cowriter of Wreck-It Ralph.
 Still, the shift wasn't completely out of left field; serendipitously enough, Jennifer's dream as a kid was to become a Disney animator.

 Frozen gave Jennifer a unique opportunity to celebrate "wild and wonderful" girls like her childhood self and her own 10-year-old daughter, Agatha.
 "I was the one that would stain my dress the minute I put it on," she told us with a laugh.
 The director clearly relishes portraying strong women on film and next up has plans to expand into live action.
 She currently has a movie "in the vein of Erin Brockovich" in the works at Leonardo DiCaprio's production company, Appian Way.